News

 Jai Hindley (BORA-hansgrohe)

-Australian cyclist Jai Hindley, winner of the 2022 Giro d'Italia
+Australian cyclist Jai Hindley in a pink jersey, holding the trophy for winning the 2022 Giro d'Italia

 Photo: Giro d'Italia